lorenzouriel/ask-junior/vector_database/README.md

 A Docker-based setup for running Weaviate, an open-source vector database designed for AI applications, semantic search, and machine learning workflows.

 ## Overview
-This project provides a production-ready Weaviate instance with:
+This project provides a Weaviate instance with:
 - OpenAI text vectorization capabilities
 - API key authentication
 - Persistent data storage